 1 / ((1 - .4) + .4 / 1000) = 1 / (.6 + .0004) = 1.6 times system speedup

-Factors which affect the efficiency of a cache are:
+Factors that affect the efficiency of a cache are:

 Ehcache keeps these statistics for each Cache and each element, so they can be measured directly rather than estimated.

-Also in real life, we generally do not find a single server?
 Assume a round robin load balancer where each hit goes to the next server.
-The cache has one entry which has a variable lifespan of requests, say caused by a time to live.
+The cache has one entry which has a variable lifespan of requests, say caused by a time to live (TTL) setting.
 The following table shows how that lifespan can affect hits and misses.